brimdata/zed/zng/docs/spec.md

 every value.

-ZNG has a binary form called _ZNG_ as well as text form called _TZNG_, comprising of a sequence of newline-terminated UTF-8 strings.
+ZNG has a binary form called _ZNG_ as well as text form called _TZNG_, comprising a sequence of newline-terminated UTF-8 strings.

 ZNG is richly typed and thinner on the wire than JSON.
 ZNG strikes a balance between the narrowly typed but flexible